barshaabasnet/fztpl-test-project/README.md

 # React API Task - FZTPL

 ### Overview
-A simple React app that fetches products from the [Fake Store API](https://fakestoreapi.com/products) and displays them in a responsive grid layout with a live search bar.
+A simple React app that fetches products from the Fake Store API and displays them in a responsive grid with a live search filter.

 ### Tech Stack
 - React (Vite)